 Since 1983, when my family moved to Rock Hill just before I started high school, I have called the York County area home.
 While attending Davidson College, working for South Carolina Department of Social Services Child Support Division, studying at the University of South Carolina School of Law, and serving in the United States Marine Corps, York County is where I returned when I came home.
 It is where I knew I would finally settle and where I am fortunate to practice law today.

 I am many things to many people: a wife, a mother, an attorney, and a former Marine.
-Each of these roles have better prepared me to help others navigate the legal process and the emotional rollercoaster of divorce and family law litigation.
+Each roles has better prepared me to help others navigate the legal process and the emotional rollercoaster of divorce and family law litigation.

 As a wife, I want all marriages to succeed.
 However, I also know there are many reasons for which a marriage cannot be sustained.
 Divorce is not always the necessary solution.
 I can present all options and, together, we can decide what is in the best interest of you and your family.

 As a mother, there is nothing more important to me than the children impacted by separation or divorce.
 I am always mindful of the welfare of children in family court cases and I strive to ensure both parties do the same.

 As a divorce and family law attorney and member in good standing of the South Carolina Bar since 1998, I have the knowledge and the experience to help guide you through the daunting experience of family court litigation.
 Focused almost exclusively on family law since 2006, I have served as former counsel for York County Department of Social Services, and former counsel for the York County Volunteer Guardian ad Litem Program while maintaining a private practice.
 Whether you are faced with divorce, change of custody, issues of support, or a Department of Social Services investigation, there are many options that impact your best interests.
 It is my sole responsibility to make you aware of all options so your decisions are informed, well-reasoned, and most beneficial.